Craits

-Craits (sometimes spelled Crates or Creights) is a shedding card game for two to five players.
-It was invented in the 1970s in Cambridge, Massachusetts, and is derived from Crazy Eights, which forms the origin of its name.
+Craits (sometimes spelled Crates, Kreights or Creights) is a shedding card game for two to five players derived from Crazy Eights, which forms the origin of its name.
+Accounts of the game's origin are unclear, with some sources alleging it was created in the late 1960s in Chicago, Illinois and others in the 1970s in Cambridge, Massachusetts.

 Craits is similar to the marketed game Uno, which has its own specialized deck, and many cards share the functions of Uno's specialized cards.

 Rules

 Basic principles

 A standard deck of 52 playing cards is used; if more than five players wish to play, two decks may be used.
 To determine the first dealer, cards may be drawn from the deck by each player; whoever drew the lowest card then proceeds with the first deal.

 A game consists of 15 hands; in the first hand, 8 cards are dealt to each player.
 In the second hand, 7 cards are dealt, and so on until the eighth hand, when only one card is dealt to each player.
 Following this, each hand increases the number of cards dealt to each player by one, until the fifteenth hand, in which 8 cards are dealt.

 In each hand, the deal starts to the left; however, over the course of a hand, this may change.
 Following the deal, the remaining cards are placed at the centre of the table, and the top card is turned over by the dealer, at which point the player to the left of the dealer begins play for the hand.